JonathanShor/DoubletDetection/README.md

 ```
 python3 validation_script.py -f [file_name] -n [trials]
 ```
 The option `-f` is mandatory and should contain the path to the validation dataset.
 The option `-n` is the number of trials to use in the validation simulation.
 This simulation runs the classification n times and prints summary statistics.
+The default n is 15 and this will take about 6 minutes to run on a personal computer.

 `visualization_script.py` contains the pipline we used to visualize our results for our presentations.
 You will also need to install the newest version of `matplotlib`